mgdotdev/libRL/README.md

 # libRL
-Library of functions used for characterizing Microwave Absortion
+Library of functions used for characterizing Microwave Absorption

     Copyright (C) 2019  Michael Green